 7. Sticky End

-*The Orb would collaborate with Gilmour in 2010 on Metallic Spheres.
-The Mad Professor is another unseen influence on U.F.Orb, his wild echoic dub experiments and remixes with their big shattering shapes, is evident throughout the album.
+*The Orb would collaborate with Gilmour in 2010 on Metallic Spheres and in 2023 on Metallic Spheres In Color.
+In addition to Lee “Scratch” Perry, the UK’s Mad Professor is another unseen influence on U.F.Orb, his wild echoic dub experiments and remixes with their big shattering shapes, is evident throughout the album.
 He would in fact remix ‘Towers of Dub’ for Paterson on the ‘Blue Room’ single.

-**The supreme importance of dub reggae and West Indian culture in the life of rave music cannot be understated, helping give UK acid house and its children a key part of its power.
-This is of course most evident in the creation and rise of drum ‘n’ bass, which has many of its roots not just in hip hop and breakbeat techno, but dub.
+**The supreme importance of dub reggae and West Indian culture in the life of rave music cannot be overstated, helping bless UK acid house and its children with a key part of its power — this is of course most evident in the creation and rise of drum ‘n’ bass which has many of its roots not just in hip hop and breakbeat techno but dub.
 The Orb’s obsession with dub is therefore central to its sound but also its story.

 However, house music also has reggae reverberations, whether we’re talking Larry Levan’s DJ sets at the Paradise Garage, the fat bass grooves of Chicago’s Adonis or further back to Levan’s critical experimentations on Gwen Guthrie’s ‘Padlock’ and ‘Seventh Heaven,’ where he remixed Sly & Robbie’s reggae grooves into magic.